BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_08.md

 Having Strength means there is a lot of exploration that we can now do.
 First of all, put Chingling into your party with the Soothe Bell attached.
 We'll need it evolved for a quest soon, so might as well take advantage of all the walking we are about to do.

-First, note that the Pokemarts and the candy store have new inventory now.
+First, note that the Pokémarts and the candy store have new inventory now.

 **Default Shop (5 Badges)**